aosabook/500lines/async-web-server/writeup.md

 Anyway, the `response` and `sse` classes above should be fairly self-explanatory if you know approximately how HTTP works.
 A `response` needs a `content-type`, a `charset`, a `response-code`, a `keep-alive?` flag, and a `body` to be written properly.

--`content-type` is a mimetype for the thing this handler will be returning, It'll most commonly be `text/html`, which is why that's the default.
+-`content-type` is a mime-type for the thing this handler will be returning, It'll most commonly be `text/html`, which is why that's the default.
 Other common values include `application/json` and `text/plain`.
 -`charset` is the character encoding the page uses, which'll always be `utf-8` as far as I know.
 -`response-code` is an [HTTP response code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).
 A successful result is `200 OK`.
 We'll see the common errors covered later.
 -`keep-alive?` is a flag that tells us whether to keep the connection active or not.
 In the context of `:house`, it's only used on stream handlers.